bubdm/Maml/README.md

 ### Generating XML document string
 Use the `ToString(T source, bool indent = false)` method to generate an XML string.
 Provide an instance of type `T` as the argument to drive delegate-driven content and attribute generation.
-The `indent` argument determines if indentation and line break are added
+The `indent` argument determines if indentation and line breaks are added
 (defaults to no indenting).
 Indentation always uses tabs for indentions.

 [*NOTE*: `Maml<T>.ToString()` will throw a NotImplementedException.
 You _must_ provide a template data object